torchbox/kdtool/README.md

 ## Custom manifests

-`deploy`'s automatic manifest generation isn't intended to cover every possible use case.
-If you like, you can provide your own manifest; `deploy` will do variable substitution inside the manifest.
+kdtool's automatic manifest generation isn't intended to cover every possible use case.
+If you like, you can provide your own manifest; kdtool will do variable substitution inside the manifest.

 Specifically, any string `$varname` or `${varname}` in the manifest will be